 Chile Relleno Casserole

-- For the best egg batter texture, separate the egg yolks and whites, then mix together the milk, flour, egg yolks, baking powder, and salt.
-In a separate bowl, beat the egg whites until fluffy, then gently fold the two mixtures together.
-This isn’t totally necessary but does help give a lighter, fluffier texture.
+- For a lighter, fluffier texture, try separating the egg yolks and whites.
+Mix the egg yolks with the milk, flour, baking powder, and salt.
+In a separate bowl, beat the egg whites until fluffy, then gently fold them into the yolk mixture before pouring over the peppers.

 Storage and Reheating